 - (a) The Issuer may elect to defer payment of all or part only of any interest amount payable in respect of the Subordinated Notes (including any Additional Amount, any Deferred Interest and any Additional Interest) on any Optional Interest Payment Date to any future date specified by the Issuer (not being later than the Maturity Date), by giving no less than five Business Days' notice to the Holders prior to the Record Date relating to such Optional Interest Payment Date.
-Notwithstanding the requirements to give notice pursuant to this Condition 4.1, failure to give such notice shall not prejudice the right of the Issuer to defer the payment of any interest amount pursuant to this Condition 4.1. - (b) If payment of an interest amount is deferred pursuant to paragraph (a) above, such interest amount shall constitute "Deferred Interest".
+Notwithstanding the requirements to give notice pursuant to this Condition 4.1, failure to give such notice shall not prejudice the right of the Issuer to defer the payment of any Interest amount pursuant to this Condition 4.1. - (b) If payment of an Interest amount (including any Additional Amount and any Additional Interest) is deferred pursuant to Condition 4.1(a) above, or Condition 4.2 below, such interest amount shall constitute "Deferred Interest". - (c) Any Deferred Interest may be paid in whole or in part at any time by payment out of the Statutory Fund upon the expiry of not less than 14 days' notice to such effect given by the Issuer to the Holders.
+All Deferred Interest (together with any Additional Interest) on a Subordinated Note will, subject to the Solvency Condition being satisfied in the case of Condition 4.1(c)(i) to 4.1(c)(iii), automatically become immediately due and payable in whole upon the earliest of the following dates: - the date on which any interest payment or payment in respect of interest is made on any Junior Ranking Instruments or Equal Ranking Instruments (excluding any such payment on an Equal Ranking Instrument in a case where the terms of that instrument do not enable the Issuer to defer, pass on or eliminate the relevant payment on such Equal Ranking Instruments) or on which a dividend or other distribution on any class of the Issuer's share capital is paid or becomes payable;

-- (c) Any Deferred Interest may be paid in whole or in part at any time by payment out of the Statutory Fund upon the expiry of not less than 14 days' notice to such effect given by the Issuer to the Holders.
-All Deferred Interest (together with any Additional Interest) on a Subordinated Note will, subject to the Solvency Condition being satisfied, automatically become immediately due and payable in whole upon the earliest of the following dates: - (i) the date on which any interest payment or payment in respect of interest is made on any Junior Ranking Instruments or Equal Ranking Instruments (excluding any such payment on an Equal Ranking Instrument in a case where the terms of that instrument do not enable the Issuer to defer, pass on or eliminate the relevant payment on such Equal Ranking Instruments) or on which a dividend or other distribution on any class of the Issuer's share capital is paid or becomes payable; - (ii) the date specified in the relevant notice delivered pursuant to paragraph (a); - (iii) (without double counting) the date on which the Subordinated Notes are redeemed in accordance with these Conditions; - (iv) the date on which a Winding-Up Default occurs; or - (v) the date fixed for: - (A) any redemption of Subordinated Notes; or - (B) any purchase of Subordinated Notes by or on behalf of the Issuer.
+- (ii) the date specified in the relevant notice delivered pursuant to Condition 4.1(a); - (iii) (without double counting) the date on which the Subordinated Notes are redeemed or purchased in accordance with these Conditions; - (iv) the date on which a Winding-Up Default occurs; or - (v) the date fixed for: - (A) any redemption of Subordinated Notes; or - (B) any purchase of Subordinated Notes by or on behalf of the Issuer, - (C) pursuant to Condition 5.